thony1337/rock-paper-scissors/README.md

+## Rock, Paper and Scissors game.
-## My first time using javascript, I made a rock, paper and scissors game that's played on the console.
+I made a rock, paper and scissors game that's played on the console

 1- **Get computer choice**
  * Uses math random to generate random choice and return rock, paper, scissors.